-Chlamydia and gonorrhea can be passed from a mother to her baby during birth.
+Bacteria and viruses can be passed from a mother to her baby during birth.
 These infections can cause blindness.
 Erythromycin is given to your baby to prevent blindness from these infections.
 It is given as an ointment or drops placed into your baby's eyes.
 The ointment may make your baby's eyelids look shiny or wet.

 - Your baby's eyelids are swollen or red.

 - Your baby has thick, yellow drainage from one or both eyes.

 - The area where the injection was given is red, swollen, or draining pus.